MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-and-native-code.md

 ## Configure mixed mode debugging (.NET Core)

-Currently, you can enable mixed mode debugging for native code in a .NET Core app using the *launchSettings.json* file instead of the **Properties** page.
+In most versions of Visual Studio 2017, you must enable mixed mode debugging for native code in a .NET Core app using the *launchSettings.json* file instead of the **Properties** page.
 To track UI updates for this feature, see this [GitHub issue](https://github.com/dotnet/project-system/issues/1125).

 1. Open the *launchSettings.json* file in the *Properties* folder.
 By default, you can find the file in this location.